devspace-sh/devspace/examples/redeploy-instead-of-hot-reload/README.md

 You should see the following output:
 ```
 [info]   Loaded config from .devspace/configs.yaml
-[info]   Using space fabian
+[info]   Using space redeploy
 [info]   Skip building image 'default'
 [info]   Deploying devspace-default with kubectl
 deployment.extensions/devspace unchanged
 [done] √ Finished deploying devspace-default
-[info]   The Space is now reachable via ingress on this URL: https://fabian.devspace.host
+[info]   The Space is now reachable via ingress on this URL: https://yourusername.devspace.host
 [info]   Will now try to print the logs of a running devspace pod...
 [info]   Printing logs of pod devspace-59c4d868f8-j2pg5/default...
 Hello World!